Lavinia Fontana: Artistic influences, style

+The influence of Mannerism is noticeable in Fontana's close attention to detail in her paintings and the significance of the materials surrounding the subject.
+Her close attention to detail displayed the wealth of the sitter, which made her popular among the rich.

+Fontana's self-portraiture strikes a balance between presenting the artist as a distinguished lady and as a professional artist.
+This depiction of two coexisting roles was common for sixteenth-century women artists.

 Legacy

+Fontana has been called "the most significant and prolific female artist of the 16th century."

-The Self-Portrait at the Clavichord with a Servant is considered to be her masterpiece.
-It was painted as a betrothal gift to the Zappi family as evidenced by Fontana describing herself as a virgin in the signature and stating that she painted while looking at herself in a mirror as a testament to the accuracy of the depiction.
-There are over 100 works that are documented, but only 32 signed and dated works are known today.
-There are 25 more that can be attributed to her, making hers the largest oeuvre for any female artist prior to 1700.
-Some of her portraits were once wrongly attributed to her contemporary Guido Reni.
+Fontana's Self-Portrait at the Virginal with a Servant is considered to be her masterpiece.
+It was painted as a betrothal gift to the Zappi family as evidenced by the Latin inscription in which Fontana describes herself as a virgin and states that she painted while looking at herself in a mirror, a testament to the accuracy of the depiction.
+(Lavinia Virgo Prosperi Fontane/Filia Ex Speculo Imaginem/Oris Sui Expressit Anno/MDLXXVII.)

+Over 100 works by Fontana are documented, but only 32 signed and dated works are known today.
+Twenty-five more works have been attributed to her, making hers the largest oeuvre for any female artist prior to 1700.
+Some of her portraits were once wrongly attributed to her contemporary Guido Reni, another pupil of Denis Calvaert.
+Portrait of a Gentleman, His Daughter and a Servant, originally attributed to Pieter Pourbus, is now attributed to Fontana.

-Lavinia's mythology paintings which feature nude figures are being increasingly studied by art historians.
+Fontana's mythology paintings with nude figures are being increasingly studied by art historians.
 Roman gods such as Minerva, Mars, and Venus are depicted in various forms of undress in these paintings.
-There is little or no basis for other contemporary women artists depicting nude figures in such a way.
-It has been said that Fontana's work with mythology painting represents possibly the first female artist involvement in the genre.
+There is little or no evidence that contemporary women artists depicted nude figures in such a way.
+It has been said that Fontana's depictions of mythology may be the first involvement of a female artist in the genre.
+Fontana "excelled in composing a new theme for female painters of her time to follow, that is, the depiction of mythological subjects, in particular the portrayal of nude female figures, as seen in her nude Minervas and Venuses.
+Fontana's new genre paved the way for Artemisia Gentileschi's depictions of female nudes in the seventeenth century.

-Lavinia is immortalized as the subject of Portrait of a Woman (1595) by Paolo Veronese.
 She was the only woman artist featured in Giulio Mancini's Considerazioni sulla pittura (Considerations on Painting).
 The naturalism of her paintings is highly praised and the beauty of her paintings is linked to her own physical attractiveness.

-Fontana influenced Alberto de' Rossi and Alessandro Tiarini.
-Aurelio Bonelli may have studied under her.
-She was a very successful artist who was well commissioned and was able to financially profit from her art.
-She is a rare example of a woman able to obtain such high levels of success in art during the Renaissance period.
-Her close attention to detail displayed the wealth of the sitter, and this is what made her so popular among the rich.